nirtamir2/talks/2025-06-26/src/slides.md

 <!--
 And that’s where Effect comes in.

-Effect is a powerful TypeScript library that helps you build complex programs — both synchronous and asynchronous — while keeping types and errors fully under control.
 It basically gives you the missing piece TypeScript doesn’t handle natively.
 -->

 ---